nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 3. *de novo* assemble contigs using a stringent coverage level (e.g. 10X)
 4. Identify contigs that include UCEs from each individual/species
 5. Sort UCEs into appropriate directories
->For phylogenetic analyses, UCEs can then be aligned across all species/individuals for downstream applications.
+>For phylogenetic analyses etc., UCEs can then be aligned across all species/individuals.

 ## Processing UCE data with phyluce